50 reasons to love the UK and Ireland

 Discover our ancient buildings with a spooky past and visit some of the most haunted castles in the UK, with a look at the grisly history behind each one.
+You might witness Second World War soldiers walking by, glimpse the Grey Lady, hear a ghostly piper, or catch sight of the headless drummer… scroll down for more, if you dare!

-Edinburgh Castle is reputed to be one of the most haunted spots in Scotland and wherever you are in the city, you can’t escape it’s looming presence.
+Edinburgh Castle is reputed to be one of the most haunted spots in Scotland and wherever you are in the city, you can’t escape its looming presence.
 And Edinburgh itself has been called the most haunted city in all of Europe.
-Communities are believed to have lived on the castle site since the ninth century, and there has been a Royal castle here since the time of David I in the 11th century.
+Communities are believed to have lived on the castle site since the 9th century, and there has been a Royal castle here since the time of David I in the 11th century.

 It has been the subject of many battles, sieges and sackings, despite the fact that its unique position afforded unparalleled protection.
 On various occasions, visitors to the castle have reported a phantom piper, a headless drummer, the spirits of French prisoners from the Seven Years War and colonial prisoners from the American Revolutionary War – even the ghost of a dog wandering in the grounds’ dog cemetery.